 back to top

-- The Early Intervention/IFSP Process (pdf) - This flowchart explains the Early Intervention and Individualized Family Service Plan (IFSP) processes in an easy to follow, 1-page layout.
+- The Early Intervention/IFSP Process (pdf) - This flowchart explains the Early Intervention and Individualized Family Service Plan (IFSP) processes in an easy-to-follow, 1-page layout.

 - Early Childhood Part C and Part B Requirements Related to Transition Timelines (pdf) -A resource developed by ECTA in collaboration with the WRRC for Early Childhood Transition Initiative in April 2010.
-This resource includes step by step activities, regulatory references, and performance plan indicator measurements related to transition timelines.
+This resource includes step-by-step activities, regulatory references, and performance plan indicator measurements related to transition timelines.
 For more resources on transition please visit the resource page titled Transition.

-- Early Intervention Program for Infants and Toddlers with Disabilities (Part C of IDEA) -This resource includes a variety of links to related to Part C of IDEA and recent Part C updates.
-Some of the resources include a basic overview of IDEA, minimum components, lead agencies and national program data.
+- Early Intervention Program for Infants and Toddlers with Disabilities (Part C of IDEA) -This resource includes a variety of links related to Part C of IDEA and recent Part C updates.
+Some of the resources include a basic overview of IDEA, minimum components, lead agencies, and national program data.

-- Interagency Coordination - ECTA recognizes the need for coordination and communication across agency lines to effectively provide the array of necessary services for young children, infants, toddlers and preschoolers, with disabilities and their families.
+- Interagency Coordination - ECTA recognizes the need for coordination and communication across agency lines to effectively provide the array of necessary services for young children, infants, toddlers, and preschoolers with disabilities and their families.
 This resource includes links to IDEA requirements for coordinated services, Head Start information and resources, and information on and examples of interagency agreements.

 back to top